archerydwd/blog/README.md

     {article_id, ArticleId}
   ]}.
 ```
-In this, we are getting the comment by using the comment id and then we are getting the article id from the
+In this, we are getting the comment by using the comment id.
+Then we are getting the article id from the
-comment, Deleting the comment and then redirecting to show.
+comment, deleting the comment and then redirecting to the show action.

-So thats all there is to deleting comments, go to http://localhost:8001/articles/index and select an article
-and add a few comments and then try to delete some of them.
+So that's all there is to deleting comments, go to: http://localhost:8001/articles/index and select an article, add a few comments and then try to delete some of them.

 **Routes**